 JPMorgan Chase's ability to manage potential conflicts of interest is highly complex due to the broad range of its business activities which encompass a variety of transactions, obligations and interests with and among JPMorgan Chase's clients and customers.
-JPMorgan Chase can become subject to litigation and enforcement actions, and its reputation can be damaged, by the failure or perceived failure to:
+JPMorgan Chase can become subject to litigation, enforcement actions, and heightened regulatory scrutiny, and its reputation can be damaged, by the failure or perceived failure to:

-- adequately address or appropriately disclose conflicts of interest, including potential conflicts of interest that may arise in connection with providing multiple products and services in, or having one or more investments related to, the same transaction; - deliver appropriate standards of service and quality;
+adequately address or appropriately disclose conflicts of interest, including potential conflicts of interest that may arise in connection with providing multiple products and services in, or having one or more investments related to, the same transaction;

-- treat clients and customers with the appropriate standard of care; - use client and customer data responsibly and in a manner that meets legal requirements and regulatory expectations; - provide fiduciary products or services in accordance with the applicable legal and regulatory standards; or - handle or use confidential information of customers or clients appropriately or in compliance with applicable data protection and privacy laws, rules and regulations.
+- identify and address any conflict of interest that a third party with which it is does business may have with respect to a transaction involving JPMorgan Chase; - deliver appropriate standards of service and quality; - treat clients and customers fairly and with the appropriate standard of care; - use client and customer data responsibly and in a manner that meets legal requirements and regulatory expectations; - provide fiduciary products or services in accordance with the applicable legal and regulatory standards; or - handle or use confidential information of customers or clients appropriately and in compliance with applicable data protection and privacy laws, rules and regulations.